Orange-eat97/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

+* Used in the definition of natural sort order in the glossary https://en.wikipedia.org/wiki/Natural_sort_order
 * {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}

 --------------------------------------------------------------------------------------------------------------------